JustinBeckwith/WebMatrixDocs/develop/extend/how-to-guides/managing-workspaces.md

 	}

 The `Initialize` method is called both when the extension is installed, and every time the extension is loaded in WebMatrix.
-The `WorkspaceChanged' event will provide you with the current workspace, which can be used to cusomtize your application.
+The `WorkspaceChanged` event will provide you with the current workspace, which can be used to cusomtize your application.
 For example, this snippet of code will ensure that a ribbon group is only visible while the user is in the editor workspace:

 	private void WebMatrixHost_WorkspaceChanged(object sender, WorkspaceChangedEventArgs e)